Non-exchangeable mean-field theory for adaptive weights: propagation of dissociatedness and graphon sampling lemma: Abstract

 \section{Abstract}

 We develop a mean-field theory for large, non-exchangeable particle (agent) systems where the states and interaction weights co-evolve in a coupled system of SDEs.
-A first main result is a generalization of the propagation of chaos.
-The weight adaptation in the SDEs makes the classical approach of using a static probability space as the continuum limit for the agent labels inadequate.
-We address this by introducing a label space endowed with a filtration that captures the stochasticity.
-While this yields a well-posed McKean-Vlasov SDE, its limit is not easily described by a Vlasov-type PDE.
-This difficulty, in turn, motivates the introduction of a unified metric that naturally combines the Wasserstein distance for states and the cut norm for weights.
-In this metric space, we establish the convergence of finite systems to their continuum limit.
-This result, analogous to the classical convergence of empirical measures, is a subtle consequence of a deep result from dense graph theory, namely the Sampling Lemma.
+A first main result is the establishment of the propagation of dissociatedness, a conceptual generalization of the classical propagation of chaos that accommodates the intrinsic local correlations between particles and their weights.
+The limiting McKean-Vlasov process is characterized by an Aldous-Hoover representation on a filtered probability space, beyond the standard one-particle law (or a family thereof).
+Paralleling the classical equivalence between propagation of chaos and the convergence of empirical measures to the one-particle law, we show that the propagation of dissociatedness corresponds to the convergence of the empirical structure under a distance unifying the Wasserstein distance for particles and the cut distance for weights.
+This quantitative stability is grounded in an adaptation of the sampling lemma from dense graph theory, analogous to the classical concentration results for empirical measures in the Wasserstein distance.